 According to a recent report from the Association of National Advertisers, direct mail offered marketers a 112 percent ROI.
 The more modern equivalent, email marketing (at 93 percent), couldn’t reach that.

 But surprisingly, the study also revealed that only 38 percent of marketers used direct mail, which is remarkably low compared to email usage (at 82 percent).

 Combined, these two findings – high ROI plus low usage – present you with very good news.
 It suggests that not only do your mailers have the potential to stand out, but they could also provide a solid return.

-More good news: Creating and sending real estate mailers that work for lead generation may not be as complicated as you think.
-Here are some quick tips and a handful of examples to get you going.
+More good news: Creating and sending real estate mailer ideas that work for lead generation may not be as complicated as you think.
+Here are some quick tips, a total of 22 ideas, and a handful of examples to get you going.